Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective: Experiments

 \section{Experiments}

-To rigorously evaluate SOAP's performance, we examine a diverse set of 10 representative and challenging PDEs that govern fundamental physical phenomena.
+To rigorously evaluate the performance of the aforementioned quasi second-order methods, we examine a diverse set of 10 representative and challenging PDEs that govern fundamental physical phenomena.
 These equations span wave propagation, shock formulation, chaotic systems, reaction-diffusion processes, fluid dynamics, and heat transfer.
 The detailed description of the problem setup, including the PDE parameters, initial and boundary conditions, numerical implementations, and supplementary visualizations, are presented in Appendix \ref{appendix: experiments}.

-\paragraph{Baselines.} We focus our comparisons on PINN approaches that have the potential to scale to training large neural networks, as these are promising for solving realistic large-scale physical problems in the future.
-That said, we do not compare against PINNs trained with natural gradients \cite{muller2023achieving,jnini2024gauss} and L-BFGS variants \cite{urban2025unveiling}, since these methods are limited to small networks and full-batch gradient descent, making them impractical for the challenging PDEs we consider.
+\paragraph{Baselines.} We focus our comparisons on PINN approaches that are scalable to large neural networks, as scalability is essential for solving realistic, large-scale physical problems.
+Consequently, we exclude methods based on natural gradients \cite{muller2023achieving, jnini2024gauss} and L-BFGS variants \cite{urban2025unveiling}, as these typically rely on full-batch training, require high-precision (e.g., float64) computation, and are limited to small network sizes—making them impractical for the complex PDE benchmarks considered in this work.

-Our baselines follow the current state-of-the-art training pipeline established by \cite{wang2023expert}.
-Unless otherwise specified, we use PirateNet \cite{wang2024piratenets} as the backbone architecture, with three residual blocks, a hidden dimension of 256, and \texttt{Tanh} activation functions.
-All weight matrices are enhanced using random weight factorization (RWF) \cite{wang2022random}, with $\mu=1.0, \sigma=0.1$.
-Exact periodic boundary conditions are strictly enforced when applicable \cite{dong2021method}.
+Our baseline setup is based on the current state-of-the-art training pipeline proposed by \cite{wang2024piratenets}.
+Specifically, we adopt PirateNet \cite{wang2024piratenets} as the backbone architecture, which is known for its stability and scalability to deeper networks.
+All weight matrices are initialized using random weight factorization (RWF) \cite{wang2022random}, Exact periodic boundary conditions are strictly enforced when applicable \cite{dong2021method}.